jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

     Show the widget, if it was already hidden.

 * `.move XXX (name, row, column=0, colspan=0, rowspan=0, sticky='EW')`
     Move a widget to a new grid position.
     If called while inside a different container, the widget will be cloned into that container.
+    **NB.** Cloning widgtes is *very* rudimentary, it won't work for compound widgets.

 * `.empty XXX(name)`
     Will destroy all widgets in the named container.